5 Spectacular Spots In Massachusetts Where You Can Camp Right On The Beach

 3. Race Point Beach, Provincetown

-This spot is about as far-flung as it gets, which makes it the perfect place to really escape to the serenity of nature.
+is this spot, which is about as far-flung as it gets and makes it the perfect place to really escape to the serenity of nature.
 You’ll get miles of gorgeous shoreline to explore, plus the opportunity to catch some local seals catching rays out on the sand.
-The price to set up camp here is also pretty great: only $75 per week (you can stay a maximum of 21 days).
-That’s a spectacular deal when you consider that Race Point Beach is one of the most beautiful coastal spots in the state.
-Note: this spot accepts self-contained, off-road vehicles only.
+The prices to set up camp here are typically very nominal, making it a great place if you are on a budget, and you can stay a maximum of 21 days.
+Once here, you'll find that Race Point Beach is one of the most beautiful coastal spots in the state.
+One thing of special note: this spot accepts self-contained, off-road vehicles only.

 4. Sandy Neck, West Barnstable